gka/driven-by-data.net/src/posts/2015/10/23/wind-speed.md

     - windmap-1.png
     - windmap-2.png
 publication: NYT
-tags: interactive map, breaking, environment, climate/weather
+tags: animated,map, breaking, environment, climate/weather
 ---

-In light of the strongest hurricane in the history of North America I used the open source code of Cameron Beccario's [EarthWindMap](http://earth.nullschool.net/#current/wind/surface/level/orthographic=-98.67,16.82,2048) (a project inspired by the famous [U.S. wind map](http://hint.fm/wind/) made by Fernanda Viegas and Martin Wattenberg) to create a fixed-view version that shows the [Hurricane Patricia]({{ link }}) at the time it entered Mexico.
+In light of the strongest hurricane in the history of North America I used the open source code of Cameron Beccario's [EarthWindMap](https://earth.nullschool.net/#current/wind/surface/level/orthographic=-98.67,16.82,2048) (a project inspired by the famous [U.S. wind map](https://hint.fm/wind/) made by Fernanda Viegas and Martin Wattenberg) to create a fixed-view version that shows the [Hurricane Patricia]({{ link }}) at the time it entered Mexico.

 Besides working my way through Cameron's code base and disabling things we didn't need, my only contribution to this map was changing the color scheme, using a dark blue to purple/orange scale instead of the rainbow colors used in the orignal map.